-Achilles tendon ossification (ATO) is an uncommon condition that consists of characteristic bone formation within the substance of the Achilles tendon.
+Achilles tendon ossification is an uncommon condition that consists of characteristic bone formation within the substance of the Achilles tendon.

 Achilles tendon ossification is more common in males 4.